 There is also a button for editing/checking the Protocol Settings.
 The default settings should apply, so do not make changes unless you are sure.
 Consult the fieldbus instrument's manual, in case of communication problems.

-See also HART Device Description Specifics on page 69.
+See also chapter HART Device Description Specifics.